 According to new data released by the California Healthcare Foundation, the US spends only about 4% of its total healthcare costs, about $111 billion, on dental care.
-And, unlike most of the healthcare sector, spending on
+And, unlike most of the healthcare sector, spending on dental care remains relatively stable.

 Keeping Costs down